 He may arrive in early morning for an eight o'clock class or sit at his desk in a classroom at ten o'clock at night.
-But whatever his goal, whenever he studies, he is the focal point of plans and programs . . . the inspiration for and recipient of constant advancement of educational services at the University.
+But whatever his goal, whenever he studies, he is the focal point of plans and programs . . . the inspiration for and recipient of constant advancement of educational services at a university.

-To understand the importance of students to the University, one should visit the campus at two separate times -first, when the Student is NOT there and second, when the Student IS there.
+To understand the importance of students to a university, one should visit the campus at two separate times-first, when the Student is NOT there and second, when the Student IS there.
 On the first visit, one should wait until early morning hours, since Students do not call it a day when the sun goes down.
-Many attend lectures in the evening, practice with athletic teams or rehearse with casts of University plays.
-And when a prom is being held in Memorial Hall, couples stream across campus at midnight in their colorful costumes.
+Many attend lectures in the evening, practice with athletic teams or rehearse with casts of university plays.
+And when a prom is being held, couples stream across campus at midnight in their colorful costumes.